 In essence, correspondence chess is long distance chess in which the duration of the game well exceeds that of face-to-face competition.
 Games have lasted for months and years.
-Death itself has truncated many a match — akin to Bergman’s medieval knight jousting with the personification of death in The Seventh Seal — perhaps to the relief of sufferers who found themselves only a few moves (i.e. weeks) from checkmate.
+Death itself has truncated many a match — akin to Bergman’s medieval knight jousting at chess with the personification of death in The Seventh Seal — perhaps to the relief of sufferers who found themselves only a few moves (i.e. weeks) from checkmate.

 Correspondence chess continues to be popular; most variations have migrated to the internet.
 But the real loss is in its purest form: postal chess.
 In postal chess, moves are exchanged via — yes — the postal service in which players are expected to pass along handwritten pleasantries and observations.
 But, today, who can be bothered with handwritten pleasantries and observations?